gurpreetz/imhome/README.md

 * MIST Access Point
 * Mist API Token
 * IFTTT account
-* Lat/Long for which sunset is to be calculated
+* Lat/Long for which sunset is to be calculated (I've used San Francisco in the example below)
 * Smart Outlet/Device with IFTTT support
 * App password in case using gmail account for emails